sumanta91/basic_ipynb_notebook/README.md

 # basic_ipynb_notebook

-This is a place where customized basic programs written on jupyter notebook would be uploaded
+This is a place where customized basic programs written on Jupyter Notebook would be uploaded